 Jianghong Liu, PhD, RN, FAAN

-Jianghong Liu uses her training in maternal-child nursing, environmental health, and psychology to explore early health factors that affect children’s cognitive and emotional/behavioral development.
+Jianghong Liu uses her training in maternal-child nursing, environmental health, and psychology to explore early health factors that affect children and adolescent’s cognitive and emotional/behavioral development.
 Her research integrates population-based epidemiological analyses with laboratory tests of cognition and psychophysiology to understand the mechanisms driving behaviors and emotions.

-“My research shines light on issues that public health systems can address to improve the health of children.”
+“My research shines light on health issues that public health systems can address and provides practical solutions for families to improve well-being of children and adolescents.”

 - Post-Doc in Psychology, University of Southern California, 2002-2006